lykmapipo/sails-hook-subscriber/README.md

 Kue based job subscriber(consumer and workers pool) for sails.
 Its a wrapper around [Kue](https://github.com/learnboost/kue) for processing published jobs by using [redis](https://github.com/antirez/redis) as a queue engine.

+*Note: This requires Sails v0.11.0+.
+If v0.11.0+ isn't published to NPM yet, you'll need to install it via Github.*

 ## Installation
 ```js
 $ npm install --save sails-hook-subscriber